optiv/ScareCrow/README.md

 ```
 go build ScareCrow.go
 ```
-In addition ScareCrow utlizes [Garble](https://github.com/burrowers/garble) for obfuscating all loaders.
+In addition ScareCrow utilizes [Garble](https://github.com/burrowers/garble) for obfuscating all loaders.

 Note: Several of the dependencies do not play well on Windows when compiling, because of this it is recommended to compile your loaders on OSX or Linux.